Boggs station

 Boggs is a station on the Overbrook branch of Pittsburgh Regional Transit's light rail network.
 It is located in the Beltzhoover neighborhood of Pittsburgh.
-Boggs is a high level handicap accessible station that exits onto Boggston Ave. and Sylvania Ave.
+Boggs is a high level handicap accessible station that exits onto Boggston Avenue and Sylvania Avenue.
 The station serves commuters from the hilly, residential neighborhood.

 History

-Boggs was opened in 2004, one of eight new platform equipped stations which replaced thirty-three streetcar style stops along the Overbrook branch.
+Boggs station opened on June 2, 2004, one of eight new platform equipped stations which replaced thirty-three streetcar style stops along the Overbrook branch.